HenkT28/pands-project/README.md

 It's relevant to calculate the max, min and mean of each column, but just based on the output of these scripts it's hard to draw any conclusions.
 It's important to understand what are the major differences between these species of Iris especially where it concerns measurements of their petals and sepals.

 [Analysis and Conclusions]

+[1] Based on Iris_Data_Set_Describe script:

+The count has the 4 features and 150 rows in total.
+From the results from Mean function it is clear, that sepal is larger than petal.

+[2] Iris.Histogram script:

+The is an interesting graph, and shows immediately some crucial differences:
+* Virginia has the longest Sepal length, Petal length and Petal width.

+* Setosa however has the longest Sepal width.

+* Also Setosa has the smallest Petal width compared to both Versicolor and Virginica.

 ### Prerequisites - how to run the code